 The General Plan is intended to be as dynamic as needed by the Santa Rosa community.
 As such, it may be necessary to amend the General Plan over time to meet any shift in needs.

 Requested amendments in Santa Rosa tend to be proposed by landowners seeking to change the land use designation for specific properties.
 In addition, the City could amend the General Plan in response to changes in growth and market demand or for other policy reasons.

-The General Plan Land Use Diagram or the text of any element may be amended up to four times per year, as mandated by State law.
-General Plan Amendment applications may be filed by individual applicants or initiated by the City.

-Applications for an amendment to the General Plan must address why an amendment is warranted, describe events which have rendered the General Plan inadequate or unattainable, and describe any studies that have brought policies or portions of the plan into question.
+The General Plan Land Use Diagram or the text of any element generally may be amended up to four times per year per State law.
+Exceptions to this limitation are allowed to streamline approval of specified affordable housing projects.
+General Plan amendment applications may be filed by individual applicants or initiated by the City.
+Applications for an amendment to the General Plan must address why an amendment is warranted.

-Applications for General Plan Amendment and/or City-initiated General Plan amendments should be grouped together as a single amendment package.
-The Planning Commission may conduct hearings regarding General Plan Amendment packages in the spring, summer, fall, and winter of each year, followed by City Council consideration and action.
+Applications for General Plan amendment and/or City-initiated General Plan amendments should be grouped together as a single amendment package.
+The Planning Commission may conduct hearings regarding General Plan amendment packages in the spring, summer, fall, and winter of each year, followed by City Council consideration and action.

 The City is required to report annually to the State regarding progress toward achieving General Plan goals, and cities regularly review General Plan goals and policies to determine whether they still reflect the community's values and the city's physical and economic conditions.
 By statute, the General Plan is required to be updated periodically, but no requirement says how often, and the planning period has traditionally been 15 to 20 years.
-Some cities and counties update their General Plans as often as every 5 years, and others update in portions over time.
-The Housing Element must be updated and certified by the State Department of Housing and Community Development agency (HCD) every eight years.
-The City must also review and, if necessary, revise the safety element with each revision of the housing element or local hazard mitigation plan, but not less than once every eight years.
+Some cities and counties update their General Plans as often as every five years, and others update in portions over time.
+The Housing Element must be updated and certified by HCD every eight years.
+The City must also review and, if necessary, revise the Safety Element with each revision of the Housing Element or Local Hazard Mitigation Plan, but not less than once every eight years.
+The City's Local Hazard Mitigation Plan was adopted in January 2017.
 No other elements of the plan have mandated update or review periods.
-State law requires the California Office of Planning and Research to publish the names of jurisdictions with general plans older than 10 years and to notify the respective decision-making bodies of these jurisdictions.
+State law requires the California Office of Planning and Research to publish the names of jurisdictions with general plans older than 10 years and to notify the respective decisionmaking bodies of these jurisdictions.